eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 ## Discover Overview
 ===
+This section of the lab provides you an overview of the `Discover` application.

+### Data View
 Kibana requires a data view to access your Elasticsearch data.
 A data view can point to one or more indices, data streams, or index aliases.
-When adding data to Elasticsearch using one of the many integrations available, data views are often created automatically, but you can also create your own.
+When adding data to Elasticsearch using one of the many integrations available data views are often created automatically, but you can also create your own.

-### Data View
 You interact with your data sources in Kibana via `Data Views`.
 Select the data view to choose which set of data you want to analyze.

 <details>
 	<summary>Hint</summary>
 	<img src="../assets/geo-workshop-discover-data-view-pointer.png" />